 The girth (also called circumference) or the diameter of the trunk is the most often measured parameter of monumental trees.
 For most trees (conifers and broadleaved trees) in temperate climates, a growth ring is formed each year, so the gradually increasing circumference is an indicator of tree age.
 While a tree is alive it increases in girth annually, although some trees can collapse due to old age or can have different girths in dry and wet seasons (e.g. African baobab trees).
 For vigorous species this growth can be measured each year.
 Most old trees are best measured every 5 to 10 years.

 In most European countries girth is measured at breast height, which is 1.3 m above the ground (Circumference at Breast Height – or CBH in short).
+In the UK and Belgium girth is measured at 1.5 m (5 feet).
 Some instructions (like those of the Tree Register of the British Isles (TROBI)) ask to measure above the highest ground point around the trunk when the ground is not entirely flat.

-The aim is to measure girth at 1.30 m above the average ground level.
-The aim is to measure at the height where the tree germinated or sprouted or was planted as a small tree, so at the centre of the trunk.
-See instructions below.
-In the UK and Belgium girth is measured at 1.5 m (5 feet).
-A 1.3 m stick is useful to stand upright next to a tree for accuracy and handy to gain access trough bracken or nettles!
-Make sure the tape is level; if the tree leans ensure the tape is perpendicular to the trunk.
+The aim is to measure girth at 1.30 m above the ground from where the tree germinated or sprouted, or was planted as a small tree.
+This is assumed to be at the centre of the trunk - see instructions below.
+A 1.3 m stick is useful to stand upright next to a tree as a height marker and handy for gaining access through bracken or nettles!
+Make sure that the tape is level; if the tree leans then ensure that the tape is perpendicular to the trunk.

-Measure a low forking tree at the smallest point of the trunk below the forking and note the height (x) were was measured.
+Measure a low forking tree at the smallest point of the trunk below the forking and note the height (x) above the average ground level where this was measured.